The Ultimate List of Blockchain Statistics of 2022

 - 62% of executives believe that blockchain technology will be a disruptive force in the automotive industry by 2025.

-- 54% of executives say that new blockchain trends and technologies will increase investments in the blockchain industry.
+- 54% of executives say that new trends and technologies in blockchain will increase investments in this industry.

 - 54% of auto pioneers say they will implement blockchain networks by 2025.